diegopau/blog/README.markdown

  Intial configuration.

  - First you should give it some other title and logo as it is now configured for my blog :)

+ - To be able to migrate de database you have to remove the content inside the file: /config/initializers/rails_admin.rb.
+Then do rake db:migrate and then put the back the content of the rails_admin.rb file.

-  To register an user for RailsAdmin you have to add :registerable to admin_user.rb so it looks like this:
+ - To register an user for RailsAdmin you have to add :registerable to admin_user.rb so it looks like this:

     devise :database_authenticatable, :recoverable, :rememberable, :trackable, :validatable, :registerable